Osteoporosis and Teeth: How Bone Loss Affects Your Dental Health

 Dental Implants: The success of a dental implant depends on good quality and quantity of bone.
 Individuals with osteoporosis are sometimes not good candidates to receive implants as the affected bone wouldn’t successfully integrate with the implant.

-Extractions and Bone Grafting: If a tooth extraction becomes necessary, the bone takes longer to heal and has a higher risk of developing infection.
+Extractions and Bone Grafting: If a tooth extraction becomes necessary, the bone takes longer to heal and is at a higher risk of infection.
 A bone grafting procedure might be needed to strengthen the jawbone before implant placement or to support dentures.

-Dentures: Dentures are a good alternative, but because of the possibility of less volume of bone, they may need unique designs or liners for a more secure fit.
+Dentures are a an alternative, but because they may require less bone volume, they may need unique designs or liners for a more secure fit.

 Impact of Osteoporosis on Jawbone Density